Saturday, June 13, 2015

 Adam’s sin brought punishment to all, causing all to become sinners because he disobeyed God.
 It was the righteousness of Christ that made man right with God again so that they could live.
 Christ gave many the opportunity to be made acceptable to God; all because he obeyed.

 The free gift of God does not work the same way that the transgression of man did.
-Because of one man’s sin, the death penalty was brought to many but this free gift of God is so much more.
+Because of one man’s sin, the death penalty was brought to many, but this free gift of God is so much more.
 This gift, a gift of grace, is given by the righteousness of Jesus Christ.
 He has taken away all sin and replaced it with glorious life.
 But this gift does not have the same effect as the sin of the one, Adam.
 Adam provoked a judgment that resulted in the condemnation of everyone.
 The gift of grace, however, resulted in the justification for a multitude of transgressions.

 Again, you are not a sinner because you commit and/or practice sin, you are sinner because of the sin nature that was created and passed down by Adam when he fell.
 By accepting Jesus Christ as your Lord and savior, you be in Christ and Christ be in you.
 When you are in Christ and Christ in you, then your sin nature is changed and you become a new creature or creation.
 And as a new creation, your old sinful nature be passed away and a new nature is created in you, a justified and upright nature, a nature that is Christ-like.